be overwhelmed by the unshakeable feeling that there is so much more adventure to be had.

 beginning of November

-fly out to Palo Alto for a whirlwind 24 hours. meet with an engineering team making serious, measurable, global impact on climate change with renewable energy. admire everyone's dedication to the mission. the team lead describes his own journey here, on effective altruism and the desire to apply his software skillset to immediately pressing problems.
+fly out to Palo Alto for a whirlwind 24 hours. meet with an engineering team making serious, measurable, global impact on climate change with renewable energy. admire everyone's dedication to the mission. the team lead describes his own journey here, on doing work that matters and the desire to apply his software skillset to immediately pressing problems.
 California is burning. his motivations resonate deeply.

 drive along the coast on the way back to the airport, with mountains on one side and the East Bay on the other. wonder if you could ever find yourself belonging here; calling it home.